Words and terms used in the world of From The Waters.

 A potent stimulant with minor psychedelic properties.
 Induces euphoria.

-A subunit of currency used in Kahpheen.
+The Kahpheenese Beine is a subunit of currency used in Kahpheen.
 One hundred beines are equivalent to a single note.

 A body of water between Tolpeic and Kenkuld.

-In Aelin City, the base of Blues.
+In Aelin City, the headquarters of Blue Celestials.

 A relatively recently founded town in Aelin.